garritfra/qbe-rs/README.md

 [![docs](https://img.shields.io/badge/docs-docs.rs-blue.svg)](https://docs.rs/qbe)
 [![Crates.io](https://img.shields.io/crates/l/qbe)](https://github.com/garritfra/qbe-rs/blob/main/COPYRIGHT)

-This crate seeks to provide a Rust-y representation of QBE IR.

 https://c9x.me/compile/

+This crate seeks to provide a Rust-y representation of [QBE IR](https://c9x.me/compile/).
+It can be used for code generation of compilers.
+A way to parse existing IR is planned.

+## Getting Started

+This crate is on [crates.io](https://crates.io/crates/qbe), so you can simply add it as a dependency in your Cargo.toml and off you go.

+If you don't know where to get started, check out the `hello_world` example in the `examples/` directory.

 ## License